- History of the Commission

 The annual deadline for submitting proposals is July 1, 5:00 p.m.
 ET.
-If July 1 falls on a weekend or a U.S. Federal Holiday, the deadline for receipt of hard copies will always be the following Monday or the next business day, as applicable.
+If July 1 falls on a weekend or a U.S. Federal Holiday, the deadline for receipt of the hard copy application will always be the following Monday or the next business day, as applicable.

 How to Apply for an Institutional Grant